Paillat-dev/discord-emojis/README.md

 # Discord Emojis

-A Python tool that automatically fetches and extracts the latest emoji data from Discord.
+A Python tool that automatically fetches the latest Discord build from the Discord-Datamining repository and extracts emoji data from it.

 ## Overview